VAWA MEI STAFF

 Hannah is a Research Analyst with VAWA MEI.
 Hannah coordinates and oversees the development and revision of progress reporting forms and the reviewing, analysis, and reporting of all Discretionary grant program data.
 Hannah’s prior experiences have led her to discover her drive toward detail-orientated evaluation of real-world problems and her passion for using data to improve communities.
 In her spare time, she enjoys hiking and spending time outdoors with her partner and their dog.

-Alison is a Policy Analyst with VAWA MEI.
+Alison is a Policy Associate with VAWA MEI.
 In her role, Alison provides leadership, coordination, and management of operations as well as fiscal oversight of the project.
 She also provides leadership for other Justice Policy Projects at the Muskie School, including the Legal Assistance for Victims Tri-County Advocacy Project and the Maine Sexual Assault Forensic Kit Study.
 Alison brings over 20 years of experience providing direct services to survivors of sexual violence, project management within rape crisis centers, and has presented local, state, and national trainings related to advocacy and multi-disciplinary response.
 In her time away from work, she is grateful to be living in Maine especially in the summer months!

 Simran is the Senior Computer and Database Manager for VAWA MEI and assists with data cleaning and database development efforts.
 Simran brings more than seven years of IT experience and holds a Bachelor’s and Master’s degree in Computer Applications.
 She is experienced in creating, implementing and unit testing databases.
 Along with operational research topics, she has taught C and C++ programming languages to the graduate and undergraduate students at Punjab Technical University Study Center, India.
 Outside of work, she likes spending time with her kids and cooking.